deanbot/simple-universal-hot-ts-react/README.md

 # The big idea

 1. ts-node used automatically to parse `webpack.config.ts` during calls to webpack or webpack-dev-server.
-2. all other code is built via webpack + babel-loader using @babel/typescript preset.
+1. all other code is built via webpack + babel-loader using @babel/typescript preset.
-3. server compiled down to build/server.js and is launched via node
+1. express server compiled down to `/build/server.js` and is launched via node
+1. webpack config is a function accepting env params (for managing 'dev', 'prod', etc) passed via cli
+1. webpack config returns an array of configs allowing parallel build
+1. ~~single call to webpack-dev-server in `dev` script builds both configs in watch mode but only the first instance with devServer is used for the dev server~~

+😖 Server-side HMR only working if I launch each webpack config separately.
+See `dev:server` and `dev:client`.
+Hopefully this hack is temporary.

-4. during dev the start-server-webpack-plugin handles initial launch and relaunching server on changes after webpack build.
+1. during dev the start-server-webpack-plugin handles initial launch and relaunching of express server on changes after webpack build
-5. webpack dev server serves client via entries in webpack config (i.e. `webpack-dev-server/client?http://localhost:8080`)
+1. webpack dev server serves client via entries in webpack config (i.e. `webpack-dev-server/client?http://localhost:8080`)
-6. api requests are proxied to the correct server address (aka http://localhost:3000/api) during development.
+1. api requests are proxied to the correct server address (aka http://localhost:3000/api) during development
-7. cors is implemented on the server during development to accept the requests from differing location.
+1. cors is implemented on the server during development to accept the requests from differing location
-8. HMR implemented in server and client by properties in webpack config and by marking server (aka in `src/server/inedx.tsx`) and react app (aka in `src/app/App.tsx`) components as hot-exported (webpack.HotModuleReplacementPlugin && react-hot-loader).
+1. HMR implemented in server and client by settings in webpack config and by marking server (aka in `src/server/index.tsx`) and react app (aka in `src/app/App.tsx`) components as hot-exported (webpack.HotModuleReplacementPlugin & react-hot-loader)

 # Application Requirements